discordjs/guide/guide/popular-topics/collectors.md

 });
 ```

-In the first argument of `.createMessageCollector()`, it specifies that it requires a function.
-This function should ideally return a boolean, which would indicate whether or not the message should pass through the collector's filter.
-This filter function includes implicit return, which means that (in this case), it will return the value of `m.content.includes('discord')` without actually specifying `return`.
+In the options passed to `.createMessageCollector()`, users can provide a `filter` - a function that should ideally return a boolean which would indicate whether or not the message should pass through the collector's filter.
+If a filter is not provided, the collector will collect all new messages sent in `message.channel`.
+The filter function in the example above includes implicit return, which means that (in this case), it will return the value of `m.content.includes('discord')` without actually specifying `return`.
 This happens when you use arrow functions without braces.
+Since the function we created is called `filter`, the same as the option, we can pass it in the options object using [object property shorthand](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#property_definitions).

 You can also allow more than one condition, as you would with any function.
-An alternative could be `m => m.content.includes('discord') && m.author.id === message.author.id`, assuming `message` is the name of what you receive in the `message` event.
+An alternative could be `m => m.content.includes('discord') && m.author.id === message.author.id`, assuming `message` is the name of what you receive in the `messageCreate` event.
 This function will only allow a message sent by the person who triggered the command *and* if the message content included "discord" in it.

 After a message passes through, this will trigger the `collect` event for the `collector` you've created, which will then run the provided function.
 In this case, it will only log the collected message.
 Once the collector finishes, one way or another, it will run the `end` event.
 A collector can end in different ways, such as:

-* Time running out
+* Time running out: `time`
-* A certain number of messages passing the filter
+* A certain number of messages passing the filter: `max`
-* A certain number of attempts to go through the filter altogether
+* A certain number of attempts to go through the filter altogether: `maxProcessed`

-Those options you pass as the second argument in `.createMessageCollector()`.
+Those are additional options you pass in the object to `.createMessageCollector()`.
 The benefit of using this method over `.awaitMessages()` is that you can stop it manually by calling `collector.stop()`, should you have your own reason to interrupt the collecting early.

 ### Await messages